Hypoglycemia: Causes, Symptoms, Treatment & Prevention

 • having inconsistent portions of carbs

-• and drinking alcohol on an empty stomach.
+• and drinking alcohol with an empty stomach.

 Exercise